 Finally, the team manager should be someone who can bring everyone together, hold people accountable, ensure everyone is aware of their positions, and makes the whole process tick over smoothly.
 So, a team member with strong organisational skills, the ability to delegate, empathy, and who realises the importance of communication is key here.

 Something that should be a constant, however, is that all team members must be engaging, injecting energy into every interaction.
 This should be shown from the moment of the original interaction with the attendee, right through to the follow-up and beyond.

 Where do I go from here?

-Hopefully this has opened your eyes up to importance of hiring the best booth staff in ensuring the success of your trade show.
+Hopefully, this has opened your eyes up to the importance of hiring the best booth staff in ensuring the success of your trade show.